+hostid

-- Class A Addresses: used for the largest networks, a 0, followed by a 7-bit netid and a 24-bit hostid. - Class B Addresses: used for the medium-sized networks, a 10, followed by a 14-bit netid and a 16-bit hostid. - Class C Addresses: used for the smallest networks, a 110, followed by a 21-bit netid and a 8-bit hostid. - Neither Class D nor Class E addresses are assigned as the address of a computer on the internet.
-Only Classes A, B, and C are available. - 1111111 is not available as the netid of a Class A network. - Hostids consisting of all 0s and all 1s are not available in any network.
+- Class C Addresses : used for the smallest networks, a 110, followed by a 21-bit netid and a 8-bit hostid. - Neither Class D nor Class E addresses are assigned as the address of a computer on the internet.
+Only Classes A, B, and C are available. - b 1111111 is not available as the netid of a Class A network. - Hostids consisting of all 0s and all 1s are not available in any network.